....Continuing from yesterday's story

 "Thank you, Sid," I bowed humbly.

 "There is one more thing which you must learn," Sid paused.
 I searched his eyes for any hint of what was coming next.
 "Ananda is dying from Leukemia."
-He put his hand up to me, "death in whatever form happens so that life can begin anew.
-Life and death are two unchangeable things.
+He put his hand up to me, "Death in whatever form happens so that life can begin anew.
+Life and Death are two unchangeable things.
 Ananda knows this, and she has accepted it.
-She has such clarity, and it is why I am still her father and not her Yogi."
+She has such clarity, so I am still her father, not her Yogi, because I cannot separate my emotions from the mantle I've accepted."

-Two grown men stopped to embrace and exchange tears in front of the Saint Pius X Church on Lowrey avenue.
+Two grown men stopped to embrace and exchange tears in front of the Saint Pius X Church on Lowrey Avenue.
 Two mature men dressed in white gauzed material shirts and pants with Jesus sandals on their feet.
-What a sight that must have been to onlookers from their homes and passersby?
+What a sight it must have been to onlookers from their homes and passersby?

-I asked Sid if I could stay until Anandaʻs time came, graciously, he consented.
-It was peaceful when the day came, and the little girl went quietly.
-Her ashes were committed to the garden that she and I once toiled in together.
+I asked Sid if I could stay until Anandaʻs time came, and graciously, he consented.
+When the day came, it was peaceful, and the little girl went quietly.
+Her ashes were committed to the garden she and I once toiled in together.
 Fittingly, she became part of a Bodhi tree that would fill the garden with shade and comfort.

 ~

 The light of the sunrise and the sunset, filtering through my home, reminded me of her today.
 The memory of her stopped me in my tracks because I recalled her image with such clarity.
 I should get back upstairs now and head to my study.
 I havenʻt written anything.
-Itʻs strange, but I seem to be distracted by the moon each night.
+It is strange, but I seem distracted by the moon each night.

 .........continued